jdvillegas25/holberton-system_engineering-devops-1/0x00-shell_basics/README.md

-# List of Scripts From This Assignment
+# List of Scripts From This Assignment (Shell Basics)

 **0-current_working_directory**
 > Displays the current working directory